joosbocks/joosbocks/README.md

 DNI:
 basic dni criteria and just ppl who cause drama idk

-BFYI: i spend a lot of time doing other things and just so happen to have pt on in the background... if you want my attention for anything, just whisper. if u need help with the build limit or anything like that i gotchu.
+BFYI: i spend a lot of time doing other things and just so happen to have pt on in the background... if you want my attention for anything, just whisper me !

 interests: